Peter Moore (serial killer)

 Peter Howard Moore (born 19 September 1946) is a British serial killer who managed cinemas in Bagillt, Holyhead, Kinmel Bay and Denbigh in North Wales at the time of his arrest.
 He murdered four men in 1995.
-Due to his attire when committing sexual attacks, he was also called the "man in black".
+Due to his trademark attire of a black shirt and tie, he was dubbed the "man in black".

 Crimes

 Between September and December 1995, he stabbed to death and mutilated four men "for fun".
 He was sentenced to life imprisonment in November 1996 with a recommendation that he never be released.
 He also committed 39 sex attacks on men in North Wales and the Merseyside area over a 20-year period.